RQ

 Extensions & Renovations7 min read1 April 2026

-Everything UK homeowners need to know about converting a garage into living space.
-Covers costs, permitted development, Building Regulations, insulation, and whether it adds value to your home.
+Convert your garage into living space.
+Covers costs, permitted development, Building Regulations, insulation, and whether it adds value.

 A garage conversion is one of the most cost-effective ways to add living space to a UK home.
 With no foundations to dig, no roof to build, and a structure already in place, you're converting existing space rather than building from scratch - and the savings are significant.